MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-192-Conversions-Mutual-Stock-Form/subpart-A-Standard-Conversions/subjectgroup-ECFR1f48f70c071404a-Proxy-Solicitation/section-192.255.md

 (b) Blank spaces where the member must date and sign the proxy.

 (c) Clear and impartial identification of each matter or group of related matters that members will vote upon.
-You must include any proposed charitable contribution as an item to be voted on separately.
+The savings association must include any proposed charitable contribution as an item to be voted on separately.

 (d) The phrase “Revocable Proxy” in bold face type (at least 18 point).

-(e) A description of any charter or state law requirement that restricts or conditions votes by proxy.
+(e) A description of any charter or State law requirement that restricts or conditions votes by proxy.

 (f) An acknowledgment that the member received a proxy statement before he or she signed the form of proxy.